awsdocs/amazon-cloudwatch-user-guide/doc_source/component-config.md

 **Properties**
 + **alarmMetricName \(required\)**

   The name of the metric to be monitored for the component\.
-For metrics supported by Application Insights, see [Logs and Metrics Supported by Amazon CloudWatch Application Insights for \.NET and SQL Server](appinsights-logs-and-metrics.md)\.
+For metrics supported by Application Insights, see [Logs and metrics supported by Amazon CloudWatch Application Insights for \.NET and SQL Server](appinsights-logs-and-metrics.md)\.
 + **monitor \(optional\)**

   Boolean to indicate whether to monitor the metric\.
 The default value is `true`\.